Home / Brands

 Sustainability and traceability issues are important to Miss Pompom.
 They endeavour to be as transparent as possible about our raw materials and processes.

-We have been buying Moray Cashmere for years.
+At The Hambledon Gallery, we have been buying Moray Cashmere for years.
 They source only the pure long staple cashmere fibre from Mongolia, known to be the best in the world.
-The cashmere is spun with greater twists which mean the yarn is tight with a high tensile strength which minimises the risk of pilling and maximises the density of the cashmere in the finished knitwear.
+The cashmere is spun with greater twists which means the yarn is tight with a high tensile strength which minimises the risk of pilling and maximises the density of the cashmere in the finished knitwear.